Super 7: The Best Fried Chicken in Miami

 Sra.
 Martinez

-Michelle Bernstein's legendary fried chicken makes its triumphant return every Wednesday this summer at Sra.
+Michelle Bernstein’s legendary fried chicken makes its triumphant return every Wednesday at Sra.
 Martinez.
-The bird gets brined, buttermilk-dipped, double-fried for extra crunch, and finished with a honey drizzle that'll make you close your eyes with each bite.
-Get it while its hot — literally.
+The three-course, $48 menu features a charred romaine salad to start, Michy’s famous fried chicken that gets brined, buttermilk-dipped, double-fried for extra crunch, and finished with a honey drizzle that’ll make you close your eyes with each bite, seven with whipped potatoes, gravy, and coleslaw.
+The mean is finished with some bourbon salted caramel beignets, natch.

 Pro Tip: Bring friends so you can try other menu items, but never skip the fried chicken – it sells out fast for good reason. @sramartinezmiami // 2325 Galiano St, Coral Gables